cypress-io/cypress-docker-images/factory/README.md

 [Firefox versions](https://download-installer.cdn.mozilla.net/pub/firefox/releases/)

+This browser is available for the `Linux/amd64` platform in all versions, and for the `Linux/arm64` platform in Firefox `136.0` and above.

 ### EDGE_VERSION

 The version of Edge to install.
 If the `ARG` variable is unset or an empty string, Edge is not installed.
 The exact version must be used, no wildcards or shorthands are supported.